MakoDoli/MakoDoli/README.md

 ## 🔭 What I'm currently working on

 I'm currently working on colaborative project, where I'm developing my team-working skills.
-The application is built using React andits components.
+The application is built using React and its components.

 ## 🌱 What I'm currently learning